TalhaPekdemir/learning-pytorch/MODELS.md

 For the feedforward neural networks, data flows from input to output.
 In this process, data is transformed and an output is generated with the help of weights and biasses.
 Also known as forward propagation.

-All `torch.nn.Module` sublasses have to implement the `forward()` function in order to apply transformations to input data.
+All `torch.nn.Module` subclasses have to implement the `forward()` function in order to apply transformations to input data.

 ### Model Structure of Proposed Solution